 Back of the heel

 Retrocalcaneal Bursitis/Subcutaneous Calcaneal Bursitis:

 Bursas are fluid filled cushioned sacs found all over the body where tendons insert into bone.
 They aid in a smoother gliding mechanism for the tendon and can become irritated by trauma or overuse.
 This causes inflammation and pain and is known as Bursitis.
-On the heel they are often associated with Insertional Achilles Tendinitis/Tendinopathy.
+Heel Bursitis often occurs concurrently with Achilles Tendinitis/Tendinopathy.

 Retrocalcaneal Calcaneal Spur (Haglund's Deformity):

-A bone spur that forms over time on the back of the heel bone (as seen on X-Ray) and often occurring concurrently with Subcutaneous Calcaneal Bursitis and Insertional Tendinitis/Tendinopathy (forming the triad of symptoms known as Haglund's Deformity).
+A bone spur that forms over time on the back of the heel bone (as seen on X-Ray) and often occurring concurrently with a Subcutaneous Calcaneal Bursitis and Insertional Achilles Tendinopathy (forming the triad of symptoms known as Haglund's Deformity).
 The spur itself doesn't generally cause any pain as such, unless as a result of friction and pressure from footwear.

 bottom of the heel